Saturday, March 9, 2013

 interp_x_data = np.array(struct.unpack(f'!{interp_x_count}f', interp_x_bytes))

-# Perform hyperbolic-parabolic interpolation
+# Perform hyperbolic-parabolic interpolation with the revised function

-result = hyperbolic_parabolic_interpolation_nd(all_fy_data, all_fx_data, interp_x_data)
+result = hyperbolic_parabolic_interpolation_nd_revised(all_fy_data, all_fx_data, interp_x_data)

 # Send the float result back to the client